Vencord/Vendroid/README.md

 ## Download

 > [!WARNING]
-> Always check the Actions tab first, as it contains the latest versions of the app.
-After finishing the setup wizard, Discord may not load.
+> After finishing the setup wizard, Discord may not load.
 This only happens at that moment, you have to restart the app to load Discord.

 [Here!](https://github.com/VendroidEnhanced/Vendroid/releases/latest/download/app-release.apk)